eerii/hello-bevy/README.md

 - uses bevy main (0.13) and has curated plugin support
 - ci that checks errors and lint
-- creates binaries for web, linux, mac and windows when adding a tag
+- creates binaries for web, linux, mac and windows when releasing a tag
 - deploy to itch automatically
 - remapable input manager with gamepad support
-- easy debuggins features (inspector, fps counter, tracy script)
+- easy debuggins features (inspector, fps counter, tracy script, hot reloading)
 - asset loading with progress, audio, saving, menu...
-- hot reloading and profiling when debugging

 ### how to use it ✨